Grabacr07/VirtualDesktop/README.md

-## VirtualDesktop
+# VirtualDesktop

-VirtualDesktop is C# wrapper for [IVirtualDesktopManager](https://msdn.microsoft.com/en-us/library/windows/desktop/mt186440%28v%3Dvs.85%29.aspx) on Windows 10.
+VirtualDesktop is C# wrapper for [IVirtualDesktopManager](https://msdn.microsoft.com/en-us/library/windows/desktop/mt186440%28v%3Dvs.85%29.aspx) on Windows 10 / 11.

 ## Features

-* Switch, add, and remove a Virtual Desktop.
+* Switch, add, and remove a virtual desktop.
-* Move the window in the same process to any Virtual Desktop.
+* Move the window in the same process to any virtual desktop.
-* Move the window of another process to any Virtual Desktop (Support in version 2.0 or later).
+* Move the window of another process to any virtual desktop (Support in version 2.0 or later).
+* Pin any window or application; will be display on all desktops.
+* Notification for switching, deletion, renaming, etc.

 ## Installation